 workbook that offers an in-depth look at many infection control topics.

-Although the DVD and workbooks portions can be completed in a group study
+Although the DVD and workbooks portions can be completed in

-here in order to receive 3 CE credits.
+quiz here in order to receive 3 CE credits.

 Dental team members can learn how to protect themselves from exposure to